mayasharma2110/Keep-Riding/README.md

 I made the fieldset height to be 100% so that they looked better on larger screens when these are set side by side.

-However this made the height of the parent element (div with class “col-12 col-lg-6” in my case) smaller than that of fieldset height, which was unexpected.
+However, this made the height of the parent element (div with class “col-12 col-lg-6” in my case) smaller than that of fieldset height, which was unexpected.
 This also caused issues with the submit and reset button positioning and making them inside the fieldset in some situations.

-I tried experiementing with different height values for fieldset and its parent div which did not solve the problem and then I googled and found this [stackoverflow post](https://stackoverflow.com/questions/9116689/fieldset-does-not-follow-its-parents-height
+I tried experimenting with different height values for fieldset and its parent div which did not solve the problem and then I googled and found this [stack overflow post](https://stackoverflow.com/questions/9116689/fieldset-does-not-follow-its-parents-height
 ) and from the post some [runnable example that explains my problem clearly ](http://jsfiddle.net/3hfytpw4/).

-Running the example demontrates the problem clearly (images below) you can see that the parent does not have the height which aligns with that of the fieldsets.
+Running the example demonstrates the problem clearly (images below) you can see that the parent does not have the height which aligns with that of the fieldsets.

 ![Fieldset problem result](assets/images/fieldset-problem.PNG)
 ![Fieldset problem html](assets/images/fieldset-html.PNG)
 ![Fieldset problem css](assets/images/fieldset-css.PNG)

-After some trial and error I found that commenting out the padding and margins in the css resulted in the below desired result:
+After some trial and error, I found that commenting out the padding and margins in the css resulted in the below desired result:
 ![Fieldset problem css](assets/images/fieldset-fix.PNG)